 My feeling is that this clause is a “get out of jail free” card for BofA: if Ken Lewis changes his mind, he shouldn’t find it too hard to find a material adverse effect at some point in the past few months.

 I’ve had some commentary on the proposed merger (“Five Things to Know About the Countrywide/BofA Deal,” Jan.
-13) covered pretty extensively in the past week or so -- by none other than Salmon, as well as Inman News and others -- but perhaps that list should have been six items long.
+13) covered pretty extensively in the past week or so — by none other than Salmon, as well as Inman News and others — but perhaps that list should have been six items long.
 Loss mit isn’t for real estate agents: Tanta at Calculated Risk published a gem of a story and commentary to go with it earlier this week.
 Essentially, some real estate agents are trying to get deals closed on a short sale basis while a borrower is still performing; and apparently some are getting ticked off that they can’t just whisk on through into loss mitigation.
 Worth the parting shot for this week’s roundup:

 Is it the job of the Loss Mitigation Department to care about clearing your local RE market?
 No. Is it their job to care about keeping your buyer wiggling on the hook long enough to get papers signed?
 No. Is a short sale supposed to be a painless alternative to foreclosure for anyone involved?
 No. There are no painless alternatives.
 There shouldn’t be.
 There cannot be.